garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/INVEST.md

 >	days

 - Testable
-	- it should be clear whether a story
+	- it should be clear whether a story passes its specified tests or not
+		- list of [[acceptance criteria]] clearly identified & written on story card

 ![[Pasted image 20231103232733.png]]